NickRI/wallets-task/README.md

 ## Getting Started

-This micro service provides business logic for simple wallet rest api interface for e-wallet handling based on [DDD](https://dddcommunity.org) approach.
+This microservice describe and realize business logic for simple wallet thought rest api interface for e-wallet handling based on [DDD](https://dddcommunity.org) approach.

 These instructions will help you to up and running service on your local machine for development and testing purposes.

 ### Prerequisites

-**You can skip prerequisites and local setup and skip it for [docker-compose](#compose) point**
+**You can skip prerequisites, local setup and skip it for [docker-compose](#compose) point**

-You need [goose](https://github.com/steinbacher/goose) utility for migrations, [vegeta](https://github.com/tsenart/vegeta) for load testing
+Service required [goose](https://github.com/steinbacher/goose) utility for migrations, [vegeta](https://github.com/tsenart/vegeta) for load testing

 To install it automatically use: